magmalag/V-Rod-Custom-Fuel-Level-Sensor/README.md

 # V-Rod-Custom-Fuel-Level-Sensor
 A custom DIY microcontroller-based (Arduino NANO Super Mini Atmega328) fuel level sensor for Harley-Davidson V-Rod.
 Replaces the unreliable factory ultrasonic sensor with a magnetic reed-switch array.

-# Harley-Davidson V-Rod Custom Fuel Level Sensor

-This project is a complete DIY replacement for the notoriously unreliable factory ultrasonic fuel level sensor found on Harley-Davidson V-Rod motorcycles.

 ## The Problem
 The OEM ultrasonic sensor is prone to failure due to vibrations, temperature changes, and piezo-element degradation.
 When it fails, the fuel gauge typically shows "Full" or drops to zero randomly.